Not sure how to avoid failure in an entrepreneurial business?

 - How Do We Achieve Business Success?

-There is little mystery to failure.
+There is little mystery to failure and failed entrepreneurs.
 Sure, there are sometimes surprising circumstances which occur and have a powerful, negative impact on a business.
 But that’s not the norm.

-In his book, Why People Fail, friend and SiteSell CEO Ken Evoy writes:
+In his book about failed entrepreneurs, Why People Fail, my friend and SiteSell CEO Ken Evoy writes:

 But such different outcomes?